-Compared to previous editions of the watch (like, say, the Airman Base 22 model), the new Airman 1953 Vintage features cleaner, easier to read dial that now features only a set of Arabic numerals on the chapter ring and a set of smaller numerals on the minute track.
+Compared to previous editions (like, say, the Airman Base 22 model), the new Airman 1953 Vintage features cleaner, easier to read dial that now features only a set of Arabic numerals on the chapter ring and a set of smaller numerals on the minute track.
 The AM/NOON/PM inscriptions still look superfluous here, but at least they visually balance the “GLYCINE AIRMAN” logo on the upper half of the dial.

-Too bad, however, that they dropped the luminous hour markers: for a 24-hour model, the loss of this luminous dots will make nighttime readability of the timekeeper problematic, to say the least.
+Too bad, however, that they dropped the luminous hour markers: for a 24-hour model, the loss of this luminous dots will make nighttime readability problematic, to say the least.